trilitech/tezos-developer-docs/docs/tutorials/create-an-nft/fa12/index.md

 of tokens and the address that will own the initial supply.

-Before we originate the contract, we need a Tezos address, along with some Tezos tokens, to pay for the gas costs associated with calling the Smart Contract.
+Before we originate the contract, we need a Tezos address, along with some Tezos tokens, to pay for the gas costs associated with calling the smart contract.
 Gas costs get paid using Tezos tokens, not the tokens represented within our soon to be created asset contract.